hantaray/MuskelQuiz/README.md

 ## Description

 Quiz-Game for iOS and Android made with Xamarin.
-With it you can learn human muskles which are needed in the physiotherapeutic area.
+With it you can learn human muskles for the physiotherapeutic area.